research41/stata-mcp/README.md

 ## Requirements

-- Stata installed on your machine (Stata 14 or higher recommended)
+- Stata 15 or higher installed on your machine
-- Python 3.11 or higher (automatically installed locally if your existing Python version is < 3.11)
+- UV package manager (automatically installed or can be installed manually if needed)

 ## Python Environment Management